sCywin/Webdesign/README.md

 # Webdesign

-Website to train Webdesign skills, including HTML5 website(no real Content) with a CGI Script written in Perl, scripts written in JavaScript(+ AJAX) and CSS files + SVG Pictures.
+My Website for University Purposes and to train Webdesign skills, including HTML5 website(no real Content) with a CGI Script written in Perl, scripts written in JavaScript(+ AJAX) and CSS files + SVG Pictures.